Anders Arborelius: Cardinal

-On 21 May 2017, Pope Francis announced he would make Arborelius a cardinal, the first Swedish national ever to hold the position; including during Sweden’s 500-year Catholic history before the Swedish reformation.
+On 21 May 2017, Pope Francis announced he would make Arborelius a cardinal, the sixth Carmelite cardinal and the first Swedish national ever to hold the position, including during Sweden's 500-year Catholic history before the Swedish reformation.
 Arborelius became a cardinal on 28 June 2017.
 He said he thought Francis was recognizing Sweden's role in accepting immigrants and promoting interdenominational dialogue.

 Swedish news magazine Fokus named him "Swede of the Year" for 2017.
 It said that he had been "part of Swedish public debate" since 1998, that he brought "a fearless attitude" to his role in "secular and otherwise Lutheran" society, and "plays an essential role in bringing native Swedes and immigrant Swedes together".

-Francis made him a member of the Pontifical Council for Promoting Christian Unity on 23 December 2017.
-Pope Francis named him a member of the Congregation for the Oriental Churches on 6 August 2019.
-On 13 July 2022, Pope Francis named him a member of the Dicastery for Bishops.
+Pope Francis made him a member of the Pontifical Council for Promoting Christian Unity on 23 December 2017.
+The pope also named him a member of the Congregation for the Clergy on 13 July 2019, and of the Congregation for the Oriental Churches on 6 August 2019.
+On 6 August 2020, Francis named him a member of the Secretariat for the Economy, and on 13 July 2022, a member of the Dicastery for Bishops.

+Arborelius participated as a cardinal elector in the 2025 papal conclave.
+In the days leading up to the conclave, Arborelius stated that he believed evangelization should be the most important focus for the next Pope and that he should remind people of Jesus through his personality.
+A number of media outlets listed him as papabile—a potential candidate for the papacy.
+Ultimately, the conclave elected Robert Francis Prevost as Pope Leo XIV.